Skip to content

 Henry VII was considered an accomplished king.

-This is my dogBruno
+This is my dog, Bruno.

 Adam brought mangoes from the market.

-The different kind of nouns include:
+The different kinds of nouns include:

 1. Nouns vs. pronouns